 Amongst the services that we can help you with include:

 - Determining whether you were actually “convicted”.
 Many people mistakenly think that if they were sentenced for an offense, then they must have also convicted.
 This, however, is not always the case.
 It is important to note that Canadian border officials often do not have your full criminal record.
-They know you were charged with an offense.
-They may even know that you were convicted.

 On April 20, 2011, the Vancouver Sun published an article by David Green titled “Are there too many Foreign Workers?”